San Diego Knee, Ankle and Foot Injury Claims

 After this, the next step is typically to see a doctor.
 While your employer cannot hamper your claim or deny you the right to seek care, they can typically request that you use a doctor “in network” for the company.
 You can seek a second opinion if necessary.

-Can You Obtain Workers’ Compensation for Your Injury?
+Can I Obtain Workers’ Compensation for a Foot or Ankle Injury?

 If you are injured while performing your work duties, you are typically eligible for workers’ compensation.
 This is true no matter whether you were working at the job site or somewhere else – even from your own home.